Getting Started

 • Embedded views — reuse other pages as components

 • Flows — visual rules and automations, no code required for most tasks (e.g., "email ops when pump temp > 180", "post every alarm to Slack").
+Flows run 24/7 on the gateway.
 See the Flows docs.

 • Scripts — when you need code: